General FAQs|Senate FAQs

 How do I become Chair of a committee?

 Serve on the committee, at minimum, for one semester.
 Each Spring the committees vote or select their new Chairs for the coming academic year.
 Chairs have a one year term, but can be re-elected indefinitely.
-Take a look at the presentation in the Resources section called "What Do I Do Now?
-Chairing a Committee" for more information.

 Why are administrators on faculty governance committees?